NERC-CEH/IDM_comparisons/README.md

 [Run correlation-bias model - corrected.R](https://github.com/NERC-CEH/IDM_comparisons/blob/master/Run%20correlation-bias%20model%20-%20corrected.R) : Function to implement the correlation model with bias covariate in INLA

-[Run cov model all eff prior.R](https://github.com/NERC-CEH/IDM_comparisons/blob/master/Run%20cov%20model%20all%20eff%20prior.R) : Function to implement the covariate model with or without bias covariate in INLA
+[Run cov model all eff prior.R](https://github.com/NERC-CEH/IDM_comparisons/blob/master/Run%20cov%20model%20all%20eff%20prior.R) : Function to implement the informed prior model with or without bias covariate in INLA

 [validation_function.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/validation_function.R) : This function runs our validation procedures on any fitted model.
 Outputs produced are: PLOT - of the truth inc data, predicted mean intensity, standard deviation of predicted intensity, and the relative differences between estimate and truth.
 SUMMARY_RESULTS - the beginnings of an output table.
 List includes MAE, model name, all differences, the worst performing grid squares, and the best (i.e. lowest relative difference).